H. Leivick: Rise to fame

 By the early 1920s, Leivick was writing poetry and drama for several Yiddish dailies, including the Communist Morgen Freiheit.
 From 1936 to his death, he wrote regularly for Der Tog.
 He was also active as an editor, working with fellow writer Joseph Opatoshu on an exhaustive series of Yiddish anthologies.
 Leivick was involved with Di Yunge, a group of avant-garde American-Yiddish poets who praised Yiddish for its artistic and aesthetic possibilities, not merely a conduit for disseminating radical politics to the immigrant masses.
 Di Yunge included such notable personalities as Moyshe-Leyb Halpern and Mani Leib.
 Leivick spent most of his life employed as a wallpaper-hanger while simultaneously pursuing his writing.

-Leivick's style was neo-Romantic and marked by a deep apocalyptic pessimism combined with an almost naive interest and yearning for the mystical and messianic, themes that continually appeared in his writing, particularly The Golem, which depicted the Jewish Messiah and Jesus Christ as representatives of a peaceful redemption, only to be chased away by the Maharal of Prague and his violent Golem, who ultimately rampaged through the streets of Prague injuring large numbers of people, both Jews and Christians.
-In The Golem, Leivick simultaneously condemned any attempts to heal the world through violence, but also highlighted the fallibility and impotence of all would-be Messiahs.
-The poem was widely interpreted as a thinly veiled critique of the Bolshevik Revolution and caused Leivick to be criticized by the Soviet Union and Communist Yiddishists.
+Leivick's style was neo-Romantic and marked by a deep apocalyptic pessimism combined with an almost naive interest and yearning for the mystical and messianic, themes that continually appeared in his writing, particularly The Golem, which depicts the Jewish Messiah and Jesus Christ as representatives of a peaceful redemption, only to be chased away by the Maharal of Prague and his violent Golem, who ultimately rampaged through the streets of Prague injuring large numbers of people.
+In The Golem, Leivick simultaneously condemns any attempts to heal the world through violence, and highlights the fallibility and impotence of all would-be Messiahs.
+The poem was widely interpreted as a thinly veiled critique of the Bolshevik Revolution, and caused Leivick to be criticized by the Soviet Union and Communist Yiddishists.
 Leivick stopped writing for the Communist papers in 1929 following their public support for the Arab riots in Palestine and broke off all connections with the left following the Molotov–Ribbentrop Pact of 1939.

 Leivick's writing also incorporated his deep childhood wounds from his abusive father and unpleasant experiences with Orthodox Judaism, as well as his years of imprisonment.
 Leivick's own suffering strongly influenced that of his poetic characters', taking on near-mythic proportions and requiring similarly grandiose acts of redemption.

 Many of his poems dealt with themes of illness or exile, and his more realistic works were often set in sweatshops, like the ones Leivick had worked in as a new immigrant in Philadelphia.

 Leivick's work strongly resonated with the Yiddish public and helped him become one of the most prominent Yiddish poets in the world.

 Legacy

-The Leyvik House, named after H. Leivick, is a three-story building in Tel Aviv founded in 1970.
+Leyvik House, named after H. Leivick, is a three-story building in Tel Aviv founded in 1970.
 It serves as the offices for the Association of Yiddish Writers and Journalists in Israel, the H. Leyvik Publishing House, and the Israeli Center for Yiddish Culture.